Evaluation contexts

 • Reduced memory usage in SDKs

-Setting up evaluation environments
+Setting up evaluation contexts

 When creating or editing a feature flag:

-1. Navigate to the tags section
+1. Navigate to the Evaluation Contexts section on the feature flag page

 Step 2: Configure your SDKs